yogeshhegde/processor-sdk-doc/source/linux/Overview/GCC_ToolChain.rst

 .. rubric:: Usage

+.. ifconfig:: CONFIG_sdk in ('PSDKL')

+    The following sections give some examples of how to use the included toolchain to compile a simple *HelloWorld* application.

+.. ifconfig:: CONFIG_sdk not in ('PSDKL')

     The following sections give some examples of how to use the included toolchain to compile simple applications such as *HelloWorld* to more complex examples such as configuring and compiler GStreamer plugins.

 .. rubric:: Simple Cross-Compile
    :name: simple-cross-compile